Table of Contents generated with DocToc

 MISSION.md— the draft project- establishment proposal for an Apache Top-Level Project built on this framework.
 Read that for the why; this README is the how once you've decided to adopt.

 The framework uses a snapshot + agentic-override adoption model.
-An adopter project commits a single skill — setup-steward — into their repo.
+An adopter project commits a single skill — setup — into their repo.
 That skill manages everything else:

-setup-steward downloads the framework into a gitignored <adopter>/.apache-steward/ directory.
-The snapshot is a build artefact, not source — refreshed by /setup-steward upgrade, never committed.setup-steward symlinks the framework‘s skills (security, pr-management, the rest of setup) into the adopter’s existing skill directory, matching whichever convention the adopter uses (flat .claude/skills/, or the double-symlink .claude/skills/<n> → .github/skills/<n>/ pattern apache/airflow uses).
-The symlinks are also gitignored — they target the gitignored snapshot, so they would dangle on a fresh clone before /setup-steward runs.<adopter>/.apache-steward-overrides/<skill>.md, committed in the adopter repo.
+setup downloads the framework into a gitignored <adopter>/.apache-magpie/ directory.
+The snapshot is a build artefact, not source — refreshed by /magpie-setup upgrade, never committed.setup symlinks the framework's skills (security, pr-management, the rest of setup) under one canonical home — .agents/skills/ (the path shared by Codex, Cursor, Gemini CLI, Copilot, …) — and gives every other agent dir (.claude/skills/, .github/skills/, …) a thin per-skill relay symlink pointing back at the canonical entry.
+This is the same regardless of how the adopter previously organised those dirs.
+The symlinks are also gitignored — they ultimately target the gitignored snapshot, so they would dangle on a fresh clone before /magpie-setup runs.<adopter>/.apache-magpie-overrides/<skill>.md, committed in the adopter repo.
 The framework's skills consult those files at run-time and apply the overrides before executing default behaviour.
 See docs/setup/agentic-overrides.md for the contract.No git submodules.
 No marketplace.
 No vendored copies of framework skills.
 Just one committed skill (the bootstrap), a gitignored snapshot, and agent-readable override files.

-Two phases — a shell bootstrap that gets setup-steward into your repo, then the skill takeover that wires up the rest interactively.
+Two phases — a shell bootstrap that gets setup into your repo, then the skill takeover that wires up the rest interactively.

 Pick an install method and follow the verbatim recipe in docs/setup/install-recipes.md: